 The tax rate for online casinos in Michigan runs from 20%-28%, depending on the casino’s total revenue from online gaming.
 The variable rate is based on the casino’s AGR or adjusted gross revenue.

-The 20% rate will go into effect for casinos with an AGR of $4 million or less over a calendar year.
-Casinos with an AGR topping $12 million annually will face the higher 28% tax rate.
+The 20% rate goes into effect for casinos with an AGR of $4 million or less over a calendar year.
+Casinos with an AGR topping $12 million annually face the higher 28% tax rate.

 The tax rate for online poker in Michigan is between 20%-28% for operators.
 The sliding scale for online gaming in the state is based upon the casino’s AGR, known as adjusted gross income.

 All operators who offer online poker or online casino games are subject to the variable tax rate.
 For casinos that make under $4 million per year, they will be taxed at the 20% rate.
 Operators must break the $12 million threshold in AGR before facing the maximum 28% taxation rate.

 Any of the three Detroit casinos or the 12 tribal group that own casinos in Michigan are eligible to obtain a license for an online gaming site.
 Most casinos will use the assistance of an online operator to run their online poker, online casino, or online sports betting services.

 Casinos must pay an application fee, licensing fee, and annual operating fee to gain and hold onto the five-year license.
 Licensing runs through the Michigan Gaming Control Board.

 Yes, DraftKings is partnering with Bay Mills Resort and Casino for online and in-person sports betting.
 The partnership allows DraftKings to offer an online sportsbook, as well as a retail sportsbook inside the Bay Mills casino.

 DraftKings offers Michigan bettors the ability to wager on sports from anywhere within the state.

 The FanDuel Sportsbook app gives Michigan players the opportunity to wager from anywhere within Michigan borders.